scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

    :align: center
    :width: 80%

-   HiClass multi-path hierarchical classification format extension for samples classified by the dog breed hierarchy.
+   HiClass hierarchical multi-label classification format extension for samples classified by the dog breed hierarchy.

 This is implemented as a nested list of lists, in which the last dimension specifies a path through the hierarchy.